jingyany/AirbnbVizTool/Design Specification and Project Plan(hw7).md

 #### User cases under component 2(features selecting and Modeling selecting)

-- Output features/coeifficient index by different features selecting methods Output of Selected features/coefficients.
+- Output features/coeifficient index by different features selecting methods.
+Output of Selected features/coefficients.
 User Can see which features are most correlated for fitting them in the model.

-- Generating optimal selected coefficients by different Machine Learning Model Users can see which Coefficient influence the model most, and choose the appropriate model for price/probability predicting.
+- Generating optimal selected coefficients by different Machine Learning Model.
+Users can see which Coefficient influence the model most, and choose the appropriate model for price/probability predicting.

-- Price/Probability Predicting
+- Price/Probability Predicting.
 Users can do price/probability predicting by inputing variables they interested.

 #### User cases under component 3 (text analysis of reviews)